Le0xFF/VoidLinuxInstaller/README.md

 ## Notes

-If you are going to use snapper and [snapper-gui](https://github.com/ricardomv/snapper-gui), it probably will complain about `.snapshots` folder already present.
+If you are going to use snapper and [snapper-gui](https://github.com/ricardomv/snapper-gui), it probably will complain about `/.snapshots` folder already present.
 To avoid that, please use [this reference from the Arch Wiki](https://wiki.archlinux.org/title/Snapper#Configuration_of_snapper_and_mount_point).

 ## Resources